CIS1221-2023-2024/C5-CodeAnnotations/Wiki.md

 }
 ```

-### PowerOperation Class
+### Power Class

-The `PowerOperation` class extends the `Calculator` abstract class and provides the implementation for power operations.
+The `Power` class extends the `Calculator` abstract class and provides the implementation for power operations.

 #### Code Snippet